ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 So, what's next ?
 The lexer, cause' rules are nothing without Judge ! (wtf i'm sayin ?)
 #### Lexer

-The lexer defines rules in the current context.
+The lexer defines rules on the current context.
-At this point, we call “context” the token.
+At this point, we call "context" the token.
 We need to determine the current token before process him.

-For that purpose, I use array :
+For that purpose, i use array :
 ```cpp
 static t_toktype		g_get_tok_type[CHR_MAX] = {
 	[CHR_SP] = TOK_SP,